Pick the file system granularity.

 Choose the file system properties.

-Most file system characteristics are controlled by using simple properties.
-These properties control a variety of behavior, including where the file systems are mounted, how they are shared, if they use compression, and if any quotas are in effect.
+Most file system characteristics are controlled by properties.
+These properties control a variety of behaviors, including where the file systems are mounted, how they are shared, if they use compression, and if any quotas are in effect.

-For the example in How to Create ZFS File Systems, all home directories are mounted at /export/zfs/user, are shared by using NFS, and with compression enabled.
-In addition, a quota of 10 Gbytes on bonwick is enforced.
+In the example in How to Create ZFS File Systems, all home directories are mounted at /export/zfs/user, are shared by using NFS, and have compression enabled.
+In addition, a quota of 10 GB on user bonwick is enforced.

 For more information about properties, see Introducing ZFS Properties.